Phangster/Digital_Lock/README.md

 inconvenience and lack of security.
 We therefore propose an IoT-based smart lock that helps to solve all the aforementioned issues.

-# HOW TO USE OUR CODE
+# How to use our code

 Run the programme on your Android device.
 Upon registering and logging in, you will be taken to the "Key List" page.
 This is the owner's page, where owners of locks are able to specify the exact lock and the user whom they are giving access to,